edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 ## Introduction

-In this project I'm going to walkthough how to port an exisiting project developed on the SiLabs Thunderboard Sense 2, to SiLabs' newer and more powerful xG24 development board.
+In this project I'm going to walkthrough how to port an existing project developed on the SiLabs Thunderboard Sense 2, to SiLabs' newer and more powerful xG24 development board.

 The original project was developed by [Manivnnan Sivan](https://www.hackster.io/manivannan) to detect correct / incorrect posture of manufacturing workers using a wearable belt.